Devilla/docs/ens-improvement-proposals/ensip-10-wildcard-resolution.md

 Let:

-* `namehash` be the algorithm defined in ENSIP-1.
+* `namehash` be the algorithm defined in PNSIP-1.
 * `dnsencode` be the process for encoding DNS names specified in section 3.1 of RFC1035, with the exception that there is no limit on the total length of the encoded name.
 The empty string is encoded identically to the name '.', as a single 0-octet.
 * `parent` be a function that removes the first label from a name (eg, `parent('foo.eth') = 'eth'`). `parent('tld')` is defined as the empty string ''.
-* `ens` is the ENS registry contract for the current network.
+* `pns` is the PNS registry contract for the current network.

-ENSIP-10-compliant ENS resolvers MAY implement the following function interface:
+PNSIP-10-compliant PNS resolvers MAY implement the following function interface:

 ```
 interface ExtendedResolver {